claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 ### Javascripts

 ClaroTools and Jquery are included by default.
-You can add you scripts in the javascripts blocks
+You can add your scripts in the javascripts block.

     {% block javascripts %}
         {{ parent() }}
         <script src="{{ asset('bundles/mybundle/js/myjs.js') }}" type="text/javascript"></script>
     {% endblock %}

-the ClaroUtils namespace contains some usefull methods for javascript development.
+The ClaroUtils namespace contains some usefull methods for javascript development.
 The ClaroUtils file is located in the CoreBundle/Resources/public/js/claro_utils.js

 #### ajax request